tommyrharper/fair-xyz-fe/README.md

 Here are a few things I would do if I was going to spend more time on this:
 - Check if the email addresses are real on the FE and BE.
-- Elegantly handle duplicate requests for a reminder with the same email (currently this just throws a big error)
+- Elegantly handle duplicate requests for a reminder with the same email (currently this just throws a big error).
 - Elegantly reject launch dates that are in the past on the FE and BE.
-- Optimize the site with static generation rather than server side props.
+- Optimize the site with getStaticProps.
 - Improve styling, particularly the edit page.

 ## Testing